KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 I crossed a couple of items off of my "bucket list."

 ![](2025-recap-images/the-kitchen-table-breakfast-buffet.jpg)
-The Kitchen Table's oustanding breakfast buffet.
+The Kitchen Table's outstanding breakfast buffet

 ![](2025-recap-images/the-hive-counter.jpg)
 Coffee at The Hive, a student-led coffee shop